TreeHacks/hackpack-ios/README.md

 To add a quote, we're not going to be adding any files but rather just pulling the quote from the [quotes.rest](http://quotes.rest/) API.

 To start off, go to `Main.storyboard `and drag in a `UITextView` from the object menu we used previously.
 Double click to add some placeholder text.
-If you want, you can also add a title by dragging in a label from the same menu and setting it's text.
+If you want, you can also add a title by dragging in a label from the same menu and setting its text.
 It should look like this:

 ![](https://user-images.githubusercontent.com/20130899/50426291-eccff100-084f-11e9-92dc-7f8b401c3c93.png)